Home

 We have limited funding to support PhD-students and young researchers.
 The deadline to apply is 30th September 2024.

+We are still taking late applications for funding.
 Please send an email to Ilaria Colazzo.

 Workshop description